lars159/node-request-bin/README.md

 2. node index.js

+3. For sending request the default port is 127.0.0.1:3001 and you can view the result in the console or on the webserver 127.0.0.1:3002

 ### Prerequisites

 Make sure you have the following software installed before setting up and running Node Request Bin: